 This is a Diocesan-wide child sexual abuse prevention program.
 It is a comprehensive and multi-dimensional program that was designed to help the prevention of child sexual abuse by clergy, staff, volunteers, and others who interact with children within the church and school environment.
+All volunteers must have this certification if they wish to volunteer for any event.
+Contact our Safe Environment Coordinator at the school office for paperwork.

-Liturgy, Prayer, and Sacraments
+Liturgy, Prayer, & Sacraments